MCarroll/jsp1/README.md

-# Jumpstart Pro Rails Template
+# 🎉 Jumpstart Pro Rails

-All your Rails apps should start off with a bunch of great defaults.

-## Getting Started

-Jumpstart Pro is a preconfigured Rails application, so you can either download the code or clone this repository and add your own repo as a remote to merge in updates.
+Welcome!
+To get started, clone the repository and push it to a new repository.

-#### Requirements
+## Requirements

 You'll need the following installed to run the template successfully:

-* Ruby 3.0 or higher
+* Ruby 3.2+
-* Node.js v18
+* Node.js v20+
-* PostgreSQL 12 or higher - `brew install postgresql`
+* PostgreSQL 12+
 * Redis - For ActionCable support (and Sidekiq, caching, etc)
 * Libvips or Imagemagick - `brew install vips imagemagick`
-* Yarn - `npm install --global yarn` [Install Yarn](https://yarnpkg.com/en/docs/install)
 * [Overmind](https://github.com/DarthSim/overmind) or Foreman - `brew install tmux overmind` or `gem install foreman` - helps run all your processes in development
 * [Stripe CLI](https://stripe.com/docs/stripe-cli) for Stripe webhooks in development - `brew install stripe/stripe-cli/stripe`

-All Homebrew dependencies are listed in `Brewfile`, so you can install them all at once like this:
+If you use Homebrew, dependencies are listed in `Brewfile` so you can install them using:

 ```bash
 brew bundle install --no-upgrade